base-org/web/CONTRIBUTING.md

 👍🎉 First off, thank you for considering contributing to Base Web! 🎉👍

 The following is a set of guidelines for contributing to Base Web.
 These are just guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request this will help us to know about changes and also upscales developers skills.
+Use your best judgment, and feel free to propose changes to this document in a pull request this will help us to know about changes and also upscales developers skill.

 ## Table of Contents